Azède Jean-Pierre: Launch of Azede Jean-Pierre label

-Michelle Obama has been a notable supporter of Jean-Pierre since the brand's inception.
-Jean-Pierre was honored to design a custom dress for Obama for the cover of Essence magazine in 2012.
+Jean-Pierre designed a custom dress for Michelle Obama for the cover of Essence magazine in 2012.
 Additionally, she participated in Obama's Reach Higher 2020 initiative at the White House, mentoring students in product development.

-Solange Knowles has been a notable supporter of Jean-Pierre since the brand’s inception.
-Jean-Pierre collaborated with the singer song writer on a playlist for her fashion show in 2014.
-Additionally, she has been spotted wearing design during her Coachella performance on to Beyonce’s Life is but a dream HBO premier.
+Jean-Pierre collaborated with the singer songwriter Solange Knowles on a playlist for her fashion show in 2014.
+She had shows in the New York Fashion Week in 2014 and Paris Fashion Week in 2017, of which the latter was presented in collaboration with Shala Monroque.

-In 2017, Jean-Pierre began providing design and creative consulting services for various brands, including Gucci, Billy Reid, Intermix, and Pyer Moss.
+In 2017, Jean-Pierre began providing design and creative consulting services under AJP Consulting for various brands, including Gucci, Billy Reid, Intermix, and Pyer Moss.

-Major collaborations

-Azède's collaboration with Gucci at the Gucci Wooster street flagship store in New York.
+Collaborations

 In 2021 Jean-Pierre collaborated with Gucci, where she designed a capsule knitwear collection.
-This collaboration involved working with cross-functional teams in New York and Milan and included a marketing campaign where Azède involved collaborators such as "Atlanta" series writer/director Ibra Ake, three-time Grammy winner Wyclef Jean who developed an original song, and choreographer Fatima Robinson.
-The campaign featured top models Alton Mason and Ebony Riley and supported the charity Core Response, reflecting the philanthropic tendencies of both Jean-Pierre and Gucci.
+This collaboration involved working with cross-functional teams in New York and Milan and included a marketing campaign where Jean-Pierre involved collaborators such as "Atlanta" series writer/director Ibra Ake, three-time Grammy winner Wyclef Jean who developed an original song, and choreographer Fatima Robinson.
+The campaign featured models Alton Mason and Ebony Riley and supported the charity Core Response.

-Philanthropy and Mentorship
+Philanthropy and mentorship

-Jean-Pierre has been actively involved in philanthropic efforts, notably participating in Michelle Obama's Reach Higher initiative in 2020, where she mentored students in product development.
+Jean-Pierre participated in Michelle Obama's Reach Higher initiative in 2020, where she mentored students in product development.
 Her collaboration with Gucci include charitable components, such as donations to organizations supporting underrepresented communities.
-She often takes trips to Haiti to work with and tour with native artisans as inspiration and to support with creative project developments -as highlighted in Vogue.
+She has traveled to Haiti to work with and tour with native artisans.

-Awards and recognition

-Jean-Pierre's work has earned her several prestigious accolades: